In the Permian Basin today, and throughout the evening, residents could see some severe weather such as damaging winds, thunder storms and hail.

 - Secure lawn items

-- Stay in inner most room of home tonight.
+- Stay in the innermost room of home tonight.

 - Seek extra shelter if you are staying in a man camp or mobile home.